maciej-izak/funpascal/README.md

-This repository contains an experimental, very simple Pascal compiler created in F# called FunPascal (short name : fnp).
+This repository contains an experimental, very simple Pascal compiler created in F#, called FunPascal (short name : fnp).

+Here is simple guide how to compile compiler and run tests (current version is available only for Windows):

+1. install the latest .NET SDK
+2. start terminal
+3. `cd` to root folder of this funpascal repository
+4. run `dotnet tool restore`
+5. run `dotnet paket install`
+6. run `dotet build`
+7. run `cd fnp\bin\Debug\net7`
+8. run `./fnp.exe --testall`
+9. for detailed output you can check the directory `test\intrinsics\out` for `*.elg` and `*.log` files

+if you want to test specific case then you can run `./fnp.exe --test testfile.pas` or `./fnp.exe --testall <someDirWithSetOfTests>`

+How to create tests is explained in [test readme.md](test\readme.md)

 FunPascal in its current stage is very limited but it works and it can compile another Pascal compiler called XDPW (and this compiled compiler in FunPascal compiler works well).
 I was very interested how will looks like simple compiler created by using existing libraries like FParsec and dnlib in F#.
 The result IMO is not bad.
 Main purpose of this project was learning F#, which was an amazing experience.
 When I started, I had an extreme problem compiling even simple functional F# code just to print some values on the screen (sic!), but with a lot of patience and "unlearning" imperative/OO programming skills, the real fun with F# started.
 I feel much more free.
 Thanks to F# I am a better C# programmer, much more open minded.

 Some notes: